Implementing Custom Event Filters for QGIS Map Canvas Interactions

 elif mouse_event.button() == Qt.RightButton:

-# Consume right-click to suppress default context menu
+# Consume event — suppress the default context menu

 return True